 - Set the voltage switch to the appropriate voltage. - Use the electrical knockouts provided at the bottom of the enclosure.
-Do not make additional holes in the enclosure, particularly on the side of the enclosure when using a computer communications module. - It may be necessary to install a transformer in order to supply the appropriate voltage to the heating unit.
+Do not make additional holes in the enclosure, particularly on the side of the enclosure when using a computer communications module. - If Stage 3 or 4 is used for heating, it may be necessary to install a transformer in order to supply the appropriate voltage to the heating unit.